tumuyan/RealSR-NCNN-Android/README.md

 1. You should make a  directory in sdcard.
 2. Open setting, input the directory path to `Path for custom models (RealSR/ESRGAN/Waifu2x)` and save.
 4. Copy models to the directory you make.
-5. Open the App, then you could select new commands for realsr-ncnn
+5. Open the App, then you could select new commands for realsr-ncnn.

 ## Screenshot